top of page

 Dental tourism is an attractive option for many patients for the following reasons:

-One of the most compelling reasons to consider getting implants overseas is the potential for substantial cost savings.
+People prefer dental implant abroad due to its material cost savings.
 You can often save 50-70% on your dental implant procedure compared to prices in countries like the US or UK.
+This table shows the average cost differences.

 Country Average Cost per Implant: